TIBCOSoftware/snappydata/docs/aqp_aws.md

 The service provides a web URL that spins up a cluster instance on AWS or users can download the iSight-Cloud EC2 script to configure a custom sized cluster, to create and render powerful visualizations of their big data sets with the click of a button.
 With iSight-Cloud, you can speed up the process of understanding what your data is telling you, and move on to the task of organizing your business around those insights rapidly.

-In this document, we describe the features provided by SnappyData for analyzing your data.
+In this document, the features provided by SnappyData for analyzing your data is described.
 It also provides details for deploying a SnappyData Cloud cluster on AWS using either the CloudFormation service or by using the EC2 scripts.

 Refer to the examples and guidelines provided in this document to help you create notebooks using which, you can execute SQL queries or data frame API to analyze your data.